claguet/HomeworkADA/README.md

 2. ggregate the referee information grouping by soccer player, and use an unsupervised learning technique to cluster the soccer players in 2 disjoint clusters.
 Remove features iteratively, and at each step perform again the clustering and compute the silhouette score.

 ## Homework 05 - Taming Text
+explore a relatively large corpus of emails released in public during the [Hillary Clinton email controversy](https://en.wikipedia.org/wiki/Hillary_Clinton_email_controversy).

+1. Generate a word cloud based on the raw corpus.
+With the help of `nltk`, implement a standard text pre-processing pipeline (e.g., tokenization, stopword removal, stemming, etc.) and generate a new word cloud.

+2. Find all the mentions of world countries in the whole corpus, using the `pycountry` utility.
+Perform sentiment analysis on every email message.
+Aggregate the polarity information of all the emails by country, and plot a histogram that summarizes the perception of the different countries.

+3. Using the `models.ldamodel` module from the [gensim library](https://radimrehurek.com/gensim/index.html), run topic modeling over the corpus.

+4. *BONUS*: build the communication graph (unweighted and undirected) among the different email senders and recipients using the `NetworkX` library.